mwendwa5/postgres-ha/README.md

 ```
 The database password can be specified during installation by including it in values.yaml file.

-A database employees will be created by executing the sql files in the repo and other 2 tables.
+An employees database will be created by executing the sql files in the repo and other 2 tables.
 These are related by a foreign key using the staff_no column.

 Execute the python script to populate the tables with 100,000 records.
 Modify the host endpoint details as required.